 Cache your HDD or SSD with extra system memory.

-Ok, so you are running a computer with a LOT of memory, say 128GB, 256GB, or even more, and you want to improve your SSD cache performance even further… Enter Romex PrimoCache.
+Ok, so you are running a computer with a lot of memory, 256GB, or even more, and you want to improve your SSD cache performance even further… Enter Romex PrimoCache.
 With Romex PrimoCache your extra system memory can be used as a cache for your SSD or HDD.
 You can even use it in front of your SSD RAID 0 array and you will see yet another speed boost.
 PrimoCache will automatically choose what to cache and you can set how much system memory you want it to use.
 It is an easy way to turbo boost your system if you have extra memory that is going unused.

 One problem with PrimoCache is that the cache will be lost when you reboot your system since it is stored in system memory.
 This is why I still recommend using NVMe drives in a RAID 0 setup in addition to PrimoCache.
 Then as you work with your files PrimoCache will make everything run even faster.

 Add a high end video card